adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD.md

 - Ensure CMake is added to your system PATH
 - Restart PowerShell after installation

+### Compiler Not Found When Running from WSL

+**Issue**: "No CMAKE_C_COMPILER could be found" or "No CMAKE_CXX_COMPILER could be found" errors
+**Solution**:
+- This is automatically handled by the updated build scripts
+- The scripts explicitly initialize the Visual Studio environment before running CMake
+- If you still encounter this issue, make sure Visual Studio is properly installed with C++ workload

 ### JUCE Not Found

 **Issue**: "JUCE not found" error